niharvanjaraRIT/Intuit-Challenge-2017/README.md

 As described in the problem statement the goal of this problem is to find relevant features in the data in order to describe any user based on their transactional data.

 To get an intuitive understanding of the data a couple of files (.csv) of random users was opened in Microsoft Excel and explored.
 Visually the data looked clean.
-For deeper understanding python was used to explore data after exploration ETL was performed on the data as described below.
+For deeper understanding python was used to explore data, after exploration ETL was performed on the data as described below.

 The files were read into Pandas Dataframe and the objects of the frame were stored in a list.
 Exploratory and Statistical analysis were performed on the Dataframes inorder to find relevant features and to check discrepancy in the data.
 The data was then transformed in order to serve the goal.

 Features which provided very little information of the user were dropped and not included in the new table.
 Feature Extraction was performed on the new table and new discrete features of the users were extrapolated.
 For example, if someone is interested into Art and
 Music this new feature is encoded as either ‘Yes’ or ‘No’.
 The final new table consists of 100 rows and 25 Columns (excluding Auth_id).
 Every row describes an instance of the user and every column describes the feature/attribute of the user.
 After transforming the data, the compatibility of the users was calculated and a heatmap plot was generated in order to better understand the compatibility of the users.
-For the compatibility only thr

 # Analysis and Results